jayrowe/SuperCache/README.md

   // expire any result from SomeMethod that may be cached cache.Expire.SomeMethod(1, "two");

-  // purge any result form SomeMethod that may be cached cache.Purge.SomeMethod(1, "two");
+  // purge any result from SomeMethod that may be cached cache.Purge.SomeMethod(1, "two");

   // manually insert into the cache